thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 Every permission granted in Active Directory is based on these ACE structures.

+By default, the DACLs for nearly every AD objectcan be enumerated by **any authenticated user** in the domain through LDAP!

 How it works

 - No DACL &rarr; Full Access for everyone